Sureuba/SENG-438-The-Amazing-Group-4/seng438-a5-team4.md

 |                 |  Chuhang |

 # Introduction
 In this lab, we evaluated the reliability and usage of a system utilizing tools such as C-SFRAT and the Reliability Demonstration Chart (RDC-11) on Excel.
+We used two techniques to assess the failure data, including Reliability Growth Testing (RGT/RGA) and Reliability Demonstration Chart (RDC).
 #

 # Assessment Using Reliability Growth Testing